A Unified Approach to Interpreting and Boosting Adversarial Transferability: Related work

 \section{Related work}

-\textbf{Adversarial transferability.} Attacking methods can be roughly divided into two categories, \emph{i.e.} white-box attacks~\citep{szegedy2013intriguing, goodfellow2014explaining,jsma,carlini2017towards,bim,Su2019Onepixel,pgd2018} and black-box attacks~\citep{liu2016delving,substitute,zoo, bhagoji2018practical,ilyas2018black,jiang2019black}.
+\textbf{Adversarial transferability.} Attacking methods can be roughly divided into two categories, \emph{i.e.} white-box attacks~\citep{szegedy2013intriguing, goodfellow2014explaining,jsma,carlini2017towards,bim,Su2019Onepixel,pgd2018} and black-box attacks~\citep{liu2016delving,substitute,zoo, bhagoji2018practical,ilyas2018black,bai2020improving}.
 A specific type of the black-box attack is based on the adversarial transferability~\citep{mim,wu2018understanding,xie2019improving,Wu2020Skip}, which transfers adversarial perturbations on a surrogate/source DNN to a target DNN.

 Thus, some previous studies focused on the transferability of adversarial attacking. \citet{liu2016delving} demonstrated that non-targeted attacks were easy to transfer, while the targeted attacks were difficult to transfer. \citet{wu2018understanding} and \citet{demontis2019adversarial} explored factors influencing the transferability, such as network architectures, model capacity, and gradient alignment.
 Several methods have been proposed to enhance the transferability of adversarial perturbations.
 The momentum iterative attack (MI Attack)~\citep{mim} incorporated the momentum of gradients to boost the transferability.
 The variance-reduced attack (VR Attack)~\citep{wu2018understanding} used the smoothed gradients to craft perturbations with high transferability.
 The diversity input attack (DI Attack)~\citep{xie2019improving} applied the adversarial attacking to randomly transformed input images, which included random resizing and padding with a certain probability.
 The skip gradient method (SGM Attack)~\citep{Wu2020Skip} used the gradients of the skip connection to improve the transferability. \citet{dong2019evading} proposed the translation-invariant attack (TI Attack) to evade robustly trained DNNs. \citet{li2020learning} used the dropout erosion and the skip connection erosion to improve the transferability.
 In comparison, we explain the transferability based on game theory, and discover the negative correlation between the transferability and interactions as a unified explanation for some above methods.